susanpallmann/susanpallmanndesign.com/README.md

 ## Style Notes:
 ### discount-bootstrap.css
 "Discount Bootstrap" is my lightweight take on Bootstrap's responsive grid system.
-It has its own repository over at <url>.
+It has its own repository and documentation over at https://github.com/susanpallmann/discount-bootstrap.
 It provides most of the website structure through use of classes like:
   ```css
   .container
   .row